 This very cute-looking aviation GPS ticks all the right boxes for anyone looking for a handheld model.

-It is very compact yet has an oversized display, making it easy to read; allows for several ways to connect (compatible with Garmin handhelds, wearables, and many other mobile devices); provides the inReach weather forecast service, so you know what conditions you can expect; and, of course, delivers an accurate and reliable GPS satellite communication system.
+I especially liked how there were several ways to connect the device (compatible with Garmin handhelds, wearables, and many other mobile devices); the inReach weather forecast service, so I knew what conditions to expect; and, of course, the GPS satellite communication system that was highly accurate and reliable.

 Also Great: Garmin aera660